zkanda/zkanda.github.io/content/tech/10-running-elasticsearch-on-a-2gb-digital-ocean-droplet.md

 sudo sysctl -w vm.max_map_count=262144
 ```

-But the problem still persist, turns out memory still actually still not enough.
+But the problem still persists, turns out memory still actually still not enough.
 I want don't to upgrade the memory since I just want to test things out and I have no plan on running it on production.

 Swap memory to the rescue.